 Do: Wrap Your Trains in Acid-Free Tissue Paper

 To avoid over-handling of items in storage, you should label them.
-It would be best if you produced an inventory checklist of where things are to minimize how much sorting you’ll have to do when looking for something.
+It would be best if you produced an inventory checklist of where all of your railroading items are to minimize how much sorting you’ll have to do when looking for something.

 Don’t: Combine Items for Storage

-You should always aim for one train, one box.
-Likewise with buildings, trees, rolling stock, or other detail pieces.
+You should always aim for one train per box.
+Likewise with buildings, trees, rolling stock, or other detail pieces from your railroad.
 If items go together, such as a specific passenger consist or train set, keep them separate but ensure you store them together.
 Don’t tie them together or use rubber bands.

 Do: Develop a Safe Method for Short Term Storage

 Unless you can fit all of your rolling stock on your layout at one time, you’ll likely be swapping out cars and locomotives fairly frequently.
 Obviously storing them in their original boxes, while safe, will make any swap cumbersome and time consuming.
-For short term storage of items constantly in use, we recommend using dense foam padding (cut to size) in either a cardboard or wooden box, or even a drawer under the layout.
+For short term storage of items constantly in use, we recommend using dense foam padding (cut to size) in either a cardboard or wooden box, or even a drawer under the layout of your train.

-Cars and locomotives can be stored upright or on their sides (providing you also cover the base of your storage container with a layer of foam) and should be separated in rows to ensure maximum protection.
-This will allow you to safely and efficiently store your most frequently used items without the need to package them up after each use.
+Cars and locomotive trains can be stored upright or on their sides (providing you also cover the base of your storage container with a layer of foam) and should be separated in rows to ensure maximum protection.
+This will allow you to safely and efficiently store your most frequently used railroading items without the need to package them up after each use.

 Don’t: Store Trains Loose in Boxes

 If you have an appropriately sized box or have retained the original box but lost the styrofoam housing for the model, don’t simply put the item back loose into the box.
-This will allow it to roll freely with any movement, potentially damaging it, and won’t provide the padding or protection needed for storing with other boxes.
+This will allow the train or accessory to roll freely with any movement, potentially damaging it, and won’t provide the padding or protection needed for storing with other boxes.

 Do: Use Robust Storage Containers